KMR Group, NADA, KTH (Royal Institute of Technology), Sweden

 The use of "poor-man's language qualification" in the 2002 specification does not fit the DCAM and does not take into account the language tagging of plain literals in RDF.
 It is no longer supported.

-The dumb-down algorithm is independent of any particular expression of Dublin Core metadata (such as Dublin Core metadata in RDF) and is therefore defined in the DCMI Abstract Model.
-References to dumb-down have been removed from the text of the May 2006 Working Draft.
+The dumb-down algorithm is independent of any particular expression of Dublin Core metadata (such as Dublin Core metadata in RDF) and is therefore out of scope for this specification.
+References to dumb-down have therefore been removed.

 The RDF schemas for DCMI properties and classes are part of the definitions of these terms and do not belong specifically to the RDF expression of Dublin Core metadata.
 They have been removed from the draft specification itself and can be accessed at http://dublincore.org/schemas/rdfs/.